bonny/WordPress-Simple-History/readme.txt

 == Changelog ==

 - Changed: RSS feed now has loglevel of event prepended to the title.
+- Changed: Options logger: show only first 250 chars of new and old option value.

 = 2.0.20 (February 2015) =